 you when you leave an organisation.

-their job because their employer has gone into administration or
+If your employer has gone into administration or liquidation and

-liquidation may be able to get financial help from the Australian
+able to get financial help from the Australian Government through

 A genuine redundancy, which consists of a payment in lieu of